ntop/ntopng/doc/src/web_gui/alerts.rst

 - Nagios
 - Webhook

 Endpoints can be enabled and configured from the ntopng preferences page.
+Users can create custom endpoints via a custom plugin.
+Check out the `example plugin <https://github.com/ntop/ntopng/tree/dev/scripts/plugins/example/alert_endpoints>`_ for more details.

 Email
 ~~~~~